jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 [Jenkins](https://www.jenkins.io/), in classic Jenkins fashion, relies on its massive plugin ecosystem.
 You can absolutely build a world-class DevSecOps pipeline by integrating tools like SonarQube for static analysis or OWASP Dependency-Check.
 Just be prepared for the configuration and maintenance overhead that comes with managing all those moving parts.

-[CircleCI](https://circleci.com/) tackles security with its Orbs—reusable configuration packages.
+[CircleCI](https://circleci.com/) tackles security with its Orbs - reusable configuration packages.
 Vendors like Snyk and Aqua Security offer Orbs that make it simple to drop security scanning jobs into your `config.yml`.
 It's a flexible model, but you are relying on third-party integrations, not native functionality.

 ### Secret Management and Access Controls

-Managing secrets—API keys, database passwords, SSL certificates—is ground zero for pipeline security.
+Managing secrets - API keys, database passwords, SSL certificates - is ground zero for pipeline security.
 Every major tool has a solution for this, but the way they do it varies significantly.

 [Azure DevOps](https://azure.microsoft.com/en-us/products/devops) and GitLab offer really solid, built-in secret management with tight access controls.
 A huge plus for Azure DevOps is its native integration with Azure Key Vault, a cloud service designed specifically for this.
 If you're already in the Azure world, this is a no-brainer.
 GitLab is just as capable, offering protected variables and easy integrations with external managers like HashiCorp Vault.